Running a Mail Server

 MX records tell the Internet where to send your domain’s email.
 If someone sends an email to

-[email protected], the outgoing server looks up the DNS settings for the domain
+email@example.com, the outgoing server looks up the DNS settings of the domain

 Create an MX record for each domain and subdomain for which you want to receive mail on your Linode.